What’s the best way of saving for Christmas?

 - Christmas savings: It’s much safer (and more financially rewarding) to put your money into a competitive savings account rather than a potentially unregulated Christmas savings club

 How do I save for Christmas?

 If you want to save money for Christmas*, the first step is to set a budget.
-In the UK, we spend an average of £727** on gifts, decorations and food, which is two-weeks’ wages based on the average salary.
+In the UK, we spend an average of £740** on gifts, decorations and food, which is 29% more than we spend in a typical month.

 When planning your budget, consider how many gifts you’ll be purchasing, and allocate an amount for each.
 If it’s your turn to host Christmas celebrations, you may well also want to factor in food, drink and decorations.

 Next, work out how much you can put away each month until Christmas.
 For example, if you start saving £150 each month from August, you could save £750 by December, which is over the average spend and might leave you with a little flexibility.

 When considering how much you want to save each month, it’s best to be realistic and only commit to a manageable amount.
 Once you know you can manage your monthly bills and outgoings alongside your Christmas savings, you may even be able to save a little more.